noanabeshima/tinymodel/README.md

 # [TinyModel](https://github.com/noanabeshima/tiny_model)

 TinyModel is a 4 layer, 44M parameter model trained on [TinyStories V2](https://arxiv.org/abs/2305.07759) for mechanistic interpretability.
 It uses ReLU activations and no layernorms.
 It comes with trained SAEs and transcoders.

 It can be installed with `pip install tinymodel` for Python 3.11 and higher.

+This library is in an alpha state, it probably has some bugs.
+Please let me know if you find any or you're having any trouble with the library, I can be emailed at my full name @ gmail.com or messaged on twitter.
+You can also add GitHub issues.

 ```